 I have an opinion...and that is that most opinions should be thrown out the window.
 When it comes to cleaning the windows in your car there is an endless sea of opinions as to the perfect window cleaner, or the best window cleaning method.
 The good news is that when it comes to streak free and smudge free windows in your car, it is more about technique than it is about finding "the best" window cleaner.

 The windows of your car represent to specific sides; the in and the out.
 While the steps could be identical, the reality is that they represent different sets of problems and thus require specific strategies for truly streak free and smudge free clean car windows.

 Outside Window Problems:

 Inside Window Problems:

 Just like every other area of life; not all things are created equal.
 And while I said that the biggest tip for successfully cleaning the windows in your car is technique, rather than finding the perfect window cleaner, this part of the equation shouldn't be overlooked.
 I offer a couple recommendations if you are a car owner and then if you are a professional looking for an economical solution for glass cleaners.

 Darren's Tip: I use distilled water for purity reasons.
 Distilled water is free from all contaminates and minerals and makes for a more refined or pure window cleaner.
-When it comes to product concenttrates, as a rule, I always use distilled water when mixing.
-This would be the equivelent of having soft water in your house and the fact that you can use much less soap and detergents when compared to hard water.
+When it comes to product concentrates, as a rule I always use distilled water when mixing.
+This would be the equivalent of having soft water in your house and the fact that you can use much less soap and detergents when compared to hard water.

 It might seem strange to refer to specialized window cloths as tools, but in fact that is exactly what they are.
 And having the right tools is critical to getting perfectly clean car windows with no streaks and no smudges.
 These huck towels are the perfect window cleaning cloths for numerous reasons: